 These tools comb through millions of websites and search results and come up with the most used and highest bid keywords.
 Businesses can either bid for these keywords and use them or develop their own keyword based on the information they get.

-Use keyword metrics to analyse keyword value & performance
+Use keyword metrics to analyze keyword value & performance

 The tools mentioned above not only help organizations search for quality keywords, but they also offer analytics services where organizations can measure the performance of the keywords online.